microsoft/binskim/docs/BinSkimRules.md

 #### `NativeWithInsecureDirectCompilands`: Error

-'{0}' is a native binary that directly compiles and links one or more object files which were hashed using an insecure checksum algorithm.
+'{0}' is a native binary that directly compiles and links one or more object files which were hashed using an insecure ({1}) checksum algorithm.
 Insecure checksum algorithms are subject to collision attacks and its use can compromise supply chain integrity.
 Pass '/ZH:SHA_256' on the cl.exe command-line to enable secure source code hashing.
+The following modules are out of policy:
+{2}

+#### `NativeWithNoHashDirectCompilands`: Warning

+'{0}' is a native binary that directly compiles and links one or more object files which were not hashed with a checksum algorithm.
+Not having a checksum algorithm hash can compromise supply chain integrity.
+Pass '/ZH:SHA_256' on the cl.exe command-line to enable secure source code hashing.
+The absence of hash data may indicate a compiler problem.
+Passing /PH to generate #pragma file_hash data when preprocessing may resolve the issue.
 The following modules are out of policy:
 {1}

 #### `InvalidMetadata`: NotApplicable